Platformer Drop Shadow | Blueprint Documentation

 NameDescription

-bUseRenderTextureEnables the Drop Shadow effect (otherwise it will default to Blob Shadows)
+bUseRenderTextureEnables the Drop Shadow effect (otherwise it defaults to using a Blob Shadow)

 RenderTextureResolutionThe resolution of the render texture (Drop Shadow only)

-BlurCurveDefines the blurriness of the Drop Shadow based on distance from the ground
+BlurCurveDefines the blurriness of the Drop Shadow based on the Actor’s distance from the ground

 Blob